Use Python and Chrome to Take Webpage Screenshots

 Starting the Script

-First, let’s import the optimize-images (command-line) module to compress the screenshot into an optimized PNG file.
+First, install the optimize-images command-line tool to compress the screenshot into an optimized PNG file.

 pip3 install optimize-images

-Next, we import our required modules.
-All we need outside of core Python is time, datetime, and OS module to run the optimize-images module.
-Remember it’s a command-line module so we’ll need to run it as an executable.
+Next, import the required standard modules.
+Outside core Python you’ll need time, datetime, and the os module to invoke the optimize-images executable.
+Remember that optimize-images is a command-line tool, so it must be run as an external program.

 Let’s set a few variables we’ll need.
-The name variable will be used when creating the screenshot file name.
-Reassign the name variable to your website name, no spaces.
-Reassign the url to the address of the page you want to take a screenshot of.
+The name variable is used when creating the screenshot filename.
+Set name to your website name (no spaces).
+Set the url variable to the address of the page you want to capture.

 name = "importsem"